MeteoValue/MeteoValueLive-Android/README.md

 ## License

-This Android application is licensed under the MIT Licence.
+The source code of this Android application is licensed under the MIT Licence.

 The License text can be found inside the [[LICENCE.txt]] file